lorenzgerber/lorenzgerber.github.io/_posts/2020-04-28-create-k8s-cluster-with-kops-in-aws.markdown

 `kops delete cluster kube.cynodix.se --yes`

 ## Accessing the cluster from another machine
 The whole kubernetes configuration is stored in the `~/.kube/config` file.
 Copying this file is enough to access the cluster with `kubectl`.
 To work with kops, the AWS kops profile for awscli need to be setup too.
-After a system restart, env variables need to be exported again eg. `AWS_PROFILE`, `NAME`,`KOPS_STATE_STORE`.
+After a system restart, env variables need to be exported again eg. `AWS_PROFILE`, `KOPS_CLUSTER_NAME`,`KOPS_STATE_STORE`.

 ## Accessing Kubernetes Web UI Dashboard
 Deployment of the Kubernetes Web UI: